Custom eLearning Solutions

 Example:

-A brief daily game challenges customer service representatives and inspectors to match common requests with the correct service codes.
+Create more repeat practice on critical tasks without pulling teams away from the operation for long.
 Scores are tracked on a leaderboard that resets each month, motivating participants to review service categories regularly.

 1